 Registration and Course Work

-With the approval of the Dean, students may withdraw from the University at any time prior to the end of instruction.
+With the approval of the Associate Dean, students may withdraw from the University at any time prior to the end of instruction.
+(AM 21 Nov 02)

-Any changes in a student's quarterly course enrollment not covered by the above regulations must have the approval of the Dean.
+Any changes in a student's course schedule not covered by the above regulations must have the approval of the Associate Dean.
 (Am 21 Nov 02)

-A major shall consist of not fewer than 36 nor more than 60 upper division units.
+A major shall consist of not fewer than 50 upper division units.

-The College of Natural and Agricultural Sciences will not allow concurrent enrollment in double Baccalaureate programs.
+The College of Engineering will not allow simultaneous enrollment in more than one degree program.
 A student may be considered for a second Baccalaureate only upon completion of degree requirements in his/her first degree, providing he/she meets the spirit of Regulation 650 of the Academic Senate, Candidacy for a Second Bachelor's Degree.
+(Am 25 May 00)

-A student may transfer from one major to another by filing a change of major petition, which requires approval of the Associate Dean of Student Affairs or equivalent.
-(Am 29 Nov.
-2011)
+A student in good standing may request transfer from one major to another by filing a petition of change with the Dean's office.
+(Am 25 May 00)

-A grade point average of at least 2.0 in upper division courses taken in the field of the major is a graduation requirement.
+A grade point average of at least 2.00 in upper division courses taken in the field of the major is a graduation requirement.
+(Ed 25 May 00)

 Credit by Examination